Lars3n95/AppRater-Dialog/README.md

 This time I am happy with the default settings.
 I just want the user to select a minimum of 4 stars before he gets redirected to the Play Store.
 Furthermore I set the email address so the dialog shown in the second picture above will be shown if the user only select 3 or less stars.

 ## Recommendation
-Following things are highly recommendet to not annoy the user, whic might produce negative ratings:
+Following things are highly recommendet to not annoy the user, which might produce negative ratings:

 + don't show the dialog immediately after install (set daysToWait and timesToLaunch to a minimum of 1 or use showDefault())
 + don't hide the never button.
 If the user does not want to rate the app it is his decision, not yours.
 Don't force him ;)